Estimated reading time: 4 minutes 30 seconds

 - MCWG or M/CYCL.WG: All types of motorcycles with gear come under this category.

 The application fee depends on the number of categories one is applying for, more the categories, more is the fee.
 Before getting a permanent Drivers Licence, one needs to give the driving test (RTO test).
-You can apply online for your licence from the RTO website.
+You can apply online for your motorcycle or scooter driving licence from the RTO website.

 So, you want to become a professional racer in India?